gstaaij/crymath/README.md

 > *Also known as crymath or gcm for short*

-This library is for *my* educational purposes only.
+**This library is for my own educational purposes only.
-Please don't use it.
+Please don't use it.**